rymaju/Effective-Programming/README.md

 - Dont be a 1970s programmer
 - Test for testing's take
   - Tests are about working through examples and code organization, not just making sure that "it works".
+  - Thinking about tests first also produces code that is naturally loosely coupled and cohesive.
 - All code is flawed in one form or another, either functionally or in terms of design.
 To find flaws practice code walks.
 - A good code walk involves hunting for suspicious or "ugly" code and asking questions to articulate why it seems "ugly".
 - "Ugly" is just shorthand for a design flaw that isn't easy to articulate.